parkecogeo/parkecogeo.github.io/research.md

-# Remote sensing of vegetation structure and carbon dynamics <br>
+# Remote sensing of vegetation structure and carbon dynamics